-The teachers in Grade 3 in 2017 are Ayse, Bron, Emma and Imogen.
+The teachers in Grade 3 in 2017 are Ayse, Bron, Abigail and Imogen.

 Literacy - Daily 5

 The Grade 3 teachers will work alongside each student to ensure that they have an individual reading goal based on the Café Literacy program (CAFÉ being an acronym for Comprehension, Accuracy, Fluency,Expand Vocabulary), focused at their point of need.